FWD.us Has 6 Months To Succeed “Or The Consequences Will Be Devastating”

 On paper that repetition may seem trite, but in conversation it was an apt way to express the heaviness of the situation.
 That morning President Donald Trump had Attorney General Jeff Sessions deliver the news that his administration was rescinding the Deferred Action for Childhood Arrivals (DACA) policy, the Obama-era executive order that shields Dreamers from deportation.

-“There are no take-backs on DACA,” Schulte says, days after he and his team watched Sessions’s press conference from their Wall Street office.
+“There are no take-backs on DACA,” Schulte says, days after he and his team watched Sessions’s press conference from their office on Mass Ave. in D.C.
 Still, despite a sense of defeat, FWD quickly sprung into action.

 The organization spent this week mobilizing its base–it held press conferences, highlighted its past research and advocacy work, and continued to put pressure on Congress to finally pass the Dream Act–immigration reform that would provide formal ways for children brought illegally into the U.S. to receive proper, legal immigration statuses, including permanent residency.